ihcsim/promdump/README.md

 [issue](https://github.com/prometheus/prometheus/issues/8281) for a discussion on the limitation on the output of `promtool tsdb dump`.
 And unlike the Promethues TSDB `snapshot` API, promdump doesn't require Prometheus to be started with the `--web.enable-admin-api` option.
-Instead of dumping the entir e TSDB, promdump offers the flexibility to filter persistent blocks by time range.
+Instead of dumping the entire TSDB, promdump offers the flexibility to filter persistent blocks by time range.

 ## How It Works